gitdoallan/gitdoallan/README.md

 Front-end Developer | Back-end Developer Student.
 -------------------------------------------------

-I'm a 32yo brazilian guy.
-I do love to travel and eat food from all around the world.
+I'm a brazilian guy who loves to travel and eat food from all around the world.
 Mexican food is my all time favorite cousine.
 I do love to play video games, specially from Nintendo.
 Mario Party Superstars is my jam right now.
 I've been investing and trading cryptocurrencies since 2014 and all that programming from the "white papers" made me interested in become a computer programmer.

 * 🌍  I'm based in Brasilia - DF
 * 🖥️  See my portfolio at [My Portfolio](http://gitdoallan.github.io/)